mediapeers/ansible-role-aws_nat/README.md

 - Unattached ENI interface with source/dest check disabled

 ## Role Variables
-`eni_id: eni-abc123 # The id of the ENI to be attached, create it before and add it to your VPC routing table`
+* `nat_eni_id: eni-abc123` - The id of the ENI to be attached, create it before and add it to your VPC routing table
+* `vpc` - this should contain the return values of the VPC setup with the Ansible VPC module

 ## Dependencies
 Ansible